Charles Booker (American politician): 2020

 On January 5, 2020, Booker formally entered the 2020 U.S. Senate race in Kentucky.
 Booker's platform included universal health care, a Green New Deal to tackle climate change, systemic criminal justice reform and universal basic income.
 During an interview with CNN on June 6, 2020, Booker stated, "we're building a grassroots campaign that has folks working from every part of a commonwealth," and "we've raised over a million dollars from regular folks because they know how important this moment is."
 As a progressive Democrat, Booker supported the Bernie Sanders 2020 presidential campaign.

 Booker received endorsements from nearly half of the Democrats in the Kentucky House of Representatives, celebrities, unions and organizations.
 He was endorsed by U.S. senators Elizabeth Warren and Bernie Sanders; U.S. representatives Alexandria Ocasio-Cortez and Ayanna Pressley; Tom Steyer; former U.S. secretary of housing and urban development, Julian Castro; Kentucky state senator Gerald Neal; former Kentucky secretary of state Alison Lundergan Grimes; actress Susan Sarandon; the Working Families Party; and the Sunrise Movement.
 The editorial boards of the Lexington Herald-Leader and The Courier Journal, Kentucky's two largest newspapers, also endorsed Booker.

 The campaign drew national attention in its closing weeks, as Booker swiftly closed a polling gap with McGrath, and because the winner would challenge the Republican leader in the Senate, Mitch McConnell.
 His surge came after his participation in protests over the death of Breonna Taylor.
-However, Booker ultimately lost to Amy McGrath, receiving 42.7% of the vote compared to McGrath’s 45.4%.
+However, Booker ultimately lost to Amy McGrath, receiving 42.7% of the vote compared to McGrath's 45.4%.
 Upon conceding, Booker released a statement, reading in part:

 2022

 On July 1, 2021, Booker announced he would run in the Democratic primary for Kentucky's other Senate seat.
 In his first fundraising quarter (Q3 2021), he raised $1.7 million from 55,000 individual donations.
 He stated that "98% of our dollars are from grassroots small donors," and asserted his campaign is therefore funded by everyday people.

 On May 17, Booker won the Democratic primary, and ultimately lost in a landslide to incumbent Republican senator Rand Paul in the general election.
-He became the first African American to be a major party nominee for statewide office in Kentucky.
+He became the first African American to be a major party nominee for US Senate in Kentucky.